What is low-code/no-code application development?

 - Increased automation: By establishing basic rules for decision-making, users can automate the design of workflows that can then be implemented in multiple information systems.
 Many LCNC tools use RPA and employ artificial intelligence (AI) and machine learning to offer suggestions for automation based on existing data sets.

 - Lower costs: The reduction in time can save valuable resources.
 LCNC also makes maintenance activities less complex, reducing costs and the burden on IT.
 In addition, you can test new ideas coming from virtually any department very inexpensively.
 These ideas can then revolutionise entire processes and increase productivity and efficiency.

 - Simpler data integration: Creating workflows where information is collected, shared, processed, and stored makes data integration simpler and more flexible.
 LCNC tools allow users to find, understand, and use data within a process.
 This will allow you to identify the source, ownership, validity, and quality of data across processes and make more informed and confident decisions.

 - More agility: Fast and easy development helps you respond to changing opportunities and regulatory/compliance issues quickly – often in real time.
 In addition, the simplicity of LCNC platforms allows developers to experiment and test new ideas, without the need for large investments of IT or external resources.
 Furthermore, because LCNC makes development easier, this broadens the pool of developers and allows more users to contribute to the application creation using technology.

-- Greater privacy and security: LCNC allows businesses to perform development tasks that are too sensitive to be outsourced to third parties, helping to minimize the risks of breaches or cybercrime.
+- Greater privacy and security: LCNC allows businesses to perform development tasks that are too sensitive to be outsourced to third parties, helping to minimise the risks of breaches or cybercrime.

 Getting started with low-code/no-code development platforms